ec-builds/enterprise-homelab/projects/media-services-platform/jellyfin-client-testing.md

 - User administration
 - System maintenance

-This separation reduces the risk of accidental configuration changes while following the principle of least privilege.
+Administrative access is separated from day-to-day media consumption, reducing unnecessary privileged access and applying the principle of least privilege at the application layer.

 ## Outcome

-Testing confirmed that the Media Services Platform is accessible from supported client devices and browsers, media playback functions as expected, and user access controls operate correctly.
+Client validation confirmed that the Media Services Platform is accessible across supported browsers and household streaming devices, media playback functions as expected, and standard users can consume media without administrative privileges.

-The platform is considered ready for ongoing household use and future enhancements.
+The testing established a functional baseline for validating client compatibility after future application, container, network, or infrastructure changes.